MirjalilovS/ClientAPI/README.md

 **`database.py`:** Responsible for database configuration.
 It handles the creation of the SQLite engine, session management (`SessionDep`), and initial table creation.

-**`exceptions.py`:** Contains custom exception classes (e.g., `NoTransactionsFoundError`).
+**`exceptions.py`:** Contains custom exception classes (e.g. `NoTransactionsFoundError`).
 This allows the application to handle specific error scenarios gracefully and return meaningful HTTP error codes and messages to the client.

 ### System Diagrams